tapcartinc/custom-block-templates/Featured Product Homepage Banner/README.md

-# Block Name
+# Featured Product Banner Block

 ## Description
-This block allows customers to view XYZ & do ABC.
-Leading to better conversion rates on product detail pages.
+This block catches a user's attention, and promotres a singular product.
+From there, a user can add it to the cart, view the product, or view its full collection.

 ## How this block works
-1. Block checks for X
+1. Uses [addToCart](https://docs.tapcart.com/docs/app-actions) App Action to add the product
-2. Then makes a request to Z
+2. Uses [openProduct](https://docs.tapcart.com/docs/app-actions) App Action to navigate a user to the product page
-3. Customer can then do Y
-4. From here, customer can do Z
+3. Uses [openCollection](https://docs.tapcart.com/docs/app-actions) App Action to navigate the user to the product's collection page

 ## Setup Instructions
 > Reach out to your Tapcart rep if you have any questions while configuring this Custom Block